mohjaiswal/GrabAStock/README.md

 ## Acknowledgements
 - Thanks to all contributors and data providers like Yahoo Finance.
 Special thanks to my instructor Sasanka Panda for helping me postulate my ideas into a cohesive open source repository.
----
-Certainly!
-It's important to include a disclaimer in your project documentation to clarify its purpose and to disclaim liability.
-Here's a short note that you can add to your project:

----

 # Disclaimer